BlueMetal/iot-edge-dynocard/infrastructure/README.md

 ./iot-dynocard-demo.ps1 deploy db_schema
 ```

+*** Note: Be sure to configure the database connection string within the App Service.

 ### Step 5: Deploy and configure WebAPI
 The base infrastructure deployment created an Azure App Service into which the `/code/webapi/DynoCardWebAPI` application must be deployed.
 If you have Visual Studio Team Services (VSTS) you can easily build and deploy the application via [App Services Continuous Delivery](https://blogs.msdn.microsoft.com/devops/2016/11/17/azure-app-services-continuous-delivery/).

+### Step 6: Deploy ModBus Controller

+### Step 7: Deploy PowerBI visualization

 ## Operational Walkthrough
+### Modbus Controller, Edge Device, and IoT Hub
+The Edge Devices are configured to read data from the Modbus Controller via the ?? protocol.
+The devices are configured via the IoT Edge to read data registers of the ModBus controller.
+The initial configuration of IoT Edge (and thus the devices) is controlled by the content in `/infrastructure/iot_edge_device.json`.

+Among other things, the edge device configuration controls the docker containers (location, tag/version, environment vars, etc..) that the edge device runs.
+If you create custom containers, you will need to modify the container image names in this file to point to the new images.

+### IoT Hub and Service Bus

+### Service Bus, Logic App, WebAPI, and SQL Database

+### Service Bus, Stream Analytics, and Data Lake